kai-st/comm2216-docs-project/docs/blocks.md

 ![draw.io Shapes panel with UML section highlighted](./assets/shapes_panel.png "Shapes panel with UML section")

-If you do not see a UML section in your Shapes panel, here is how to add it.
+If you do not see a _UML_ section in your Shapes panel, here is how to add it.

 1. **Click** [ + More Shapes ].

     This will open the Shapes selection box.
     ![Shapes selection box](./assets/shapes_model.png "Shapes selection box")

-2. **Click** the "UML" shape set in the left-hand side of the Shapes selection box to preview the shape set.
+2. **Click** the _UML_ shape set in the left-hand side of the Shapes selection box to preview the shape set.
     ![UML shape set preview](./assets/UML_shapes.png "UML shape set preview")

-3. **Select** the checkbox beside "UML" to add the set to your shapes.
+3. **Select** the checkbox beside _UML_ to add the set to your shapes.

     ![UML checkbox](./assets/UML_check.png "UML checkbox")

-4. **Select** the "Labels" checkbox to add name labels for each shape in the shape panel.
+4. **Select** the _Labels_ checkbox to add name labels for each shape in the shape panel.

     ![Shapes selection bottom bar](./assets/shapes_model_accept.png "Shapes selection bottom bar")